 Depending on the number of items you sell, you could trigger different flows based on the product itself.
-If you’re using Klaviyo, you can actually use dynamic blocks that show information relevant to the product they purchased in the same email.
+If you're using

 For example, I had a client that had three main products, so we have a dynamic block for each one of those items.
 If they purchased two of the three items, they would see two of those dynamic blocks.
 If they only purchased one item then they will only see one dynamic block.

 Here’s some instructions on how to set this up in Kaviyo

 Split your post-purchase email flows between first-time customers and repeat customers

 You don't need to send the same educational content to repeat buyers.
 Resend this educational email to anyone who didn’t open it the first time three or four days later.
 You can do this by adding a condition that says if they didn’t open the first email, resend.
 Because they didn’t open the first email, you can easily copy the original content and change the subject line.
 If this is all sounding overwhelming to you, and you want a little bit more support here, I do offer one on one strategy calls where we can hash this out together.
 I'm here to support you.

 Consider sending a bounce-back offer to first-time buyers to encourage them to make their second purchase.
 Allow plenty of time to redeem the offer as they’ll want to try your product before they commit to a second purchase from you.

 For repeat buyers, you can keep it a bit more simple with just a thank you email.
 Let them know you appreciate them so much and remind them about your rewards program, this is a great place to remind them.
 Encourage them to share your product and your business on social media or invite them to the others channels where you create content for them.